COMBINING BAYER CFA MTF Curves – II

 Slanted Edges Make Things Simple

-The capture of a neutral slanted edge in the raw data with good technique can provide an Edge Spread Function, the differential of which is its Line Spread Function, the normalized modulus of the Fourier transform of which is a good approximation to the Modulation Transfer Function of the imaging system.
-The resulting curve refers to the linear spatial frequency response of the imaging system near the center of the edge in the direction perpendicular to it (shown as the ‘edge normal’ below).
-See here for a more in-depth description of the method.
+The capture of a neutral slanted edge in the raw data with good technique can provide an Edge Spread Function (ESF), the differential of which is its Line Spread Function (LSF), the normalized modulus of the Fourier transform of which is a good approximation to the Modulation Transfer Function (MTF) of the imaging system.

-Therefore, within limits, it makes no difference to the ESF whether it is the result of a fully populated raw mosaic (such as that found in a monochrome sensor, gray right above), or a sparsely populated one (such as those found in the single raw color planes of a Bayer CFA sensor below).
+Therefore, within limits, it makes no difference to the ESF whether it is the result of a fully populated monochrome sensor as the one shown above right, or a sparsely populated one such as those found in the single r, g, b raw color planes of a Bayer CFA sensor below.

 500px-Bayer_pattern_on_sensor_profile

-Figure 3.
-Sparsely populated color planes under Bayer CFA filters.
+Figure 2.
+The sparsely populated r, g, b color planes under Bayer CFA filters.
 Image courtesy of Cburnett, under licence, replaced bottom text with ‘Color Planes’

-Nor does it care whether the average intensity of the red raw channel is half that of the green one.
 As far as the method is concerned, they can be considered as full and separate images, one for each color plane.
-Within limits, the resulting ESFs will be almost as good as those produced by a 3 way beam splitter projecting the scene onto three fully populated monochrome sensors behind sheet color filters of equivalent characteristics to the filters in the CFA.
+The resulting MTFs will be practically as good as those produced by a 3 way beam splitter projecting the scene onto three fully populated monochrome sensors behind sheet color filters of equivalent characteristics to the filters in the CFA.
+This avoids having to demosaic the raw data, which is useful when evaluating hardware because it eliminates an additional confounding variable.

 3 Continuous Grayscale ESFs Yield 3 MTFs

-Each raw color plane will stand on its own and produce ‘grayscale’ images with linear spatial characteristics that depend (mainly) just on the spectral properties of the filter and the illuminant it is sitting under, as discussed earlier.
-The resulting ESFs will have been normalized to the same mean intensity by white balance.
+Each raw r,g,b color plane will stand on its own and produce ‘grayscale’ images with linear spatial characteristics that depend on the spectral properties of light from the scene and the filter it is sitting under, as discussed earlier.
+The resulting ESFs can be normalized to the same mean intensity by white balance without affecting the relative MTF curve.

 CFA Sensor Frequency Domain Model